 Is coursework available in the area of deafblindness?

 Texas Tech University offers a Deafblind Graduate Certificate Program.
-The coursework is available as a stand-alone TTU certificate or an area of emphasis with the Master of Education in Special Education.
-For additional information, go to:
+The coursework is available as a stand-alone TTU certificate or an area of emphasis with the Master of Education - Deafblindness.
+For additional information, click Deafblindness - Graduate Certificate.